calband/calchart-redesign-old/docs/Style.md

 ### Documenting class methods

 Class methods should be documented with the same rules as functions.
 Class getter methods (`static get foo() {}` or `get foo() {}`) should be documented like constants.

+Inherited classes can just list the types of the parameters and return value, without the descriptions.